pie-dao/monorepo/apps/auxo-e2e/README.md

 ### Tests not working

-- Ensure the investify app is running and on port 4200
+- Ensure the auxo app is running and on port 4200
-- Ensure all env vars are set correctly, in both the investify and investify e2e package
+- Ensure all env vars are set correctly, in both the auxo and auxo e2e package
 - Ensure the forks are running and the initialisation scripts have completed successfully
 - Ensure you are not running niche operating systems for nerds